L372 Criminology with Foundation BA Undergraduate 2017

 *Some programmes require GCSE Maths at grade C.

 Formal qualifications are not normally required for UK students.
-Evidence of academic qualifications is required for EU and Overseas students.
+Evidence of academic qualifications is required for EU students.
 It is desirable for candidates to have achieved a C or above in GCSE Maths (or equivalent).
 For a complete list of subject requirements visit www.durham.ac.uk/foundation.centre.

 English Language requirements